eDrivers/eDriversMS/Revisions/Rebuttal.md

 <!-- ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~  -->
 ***Answer:***

-> - We agree with reviewer 1 on the importance of valued components for cumulative effects assessments.
-Presenting a full cumulative impact assessments and defining valued components are, however, not the objectives of this manuscript, nor is it to discuss cumulative impacts in particular.
-By themselves, we believe stressor-based indicators offer valuable insights in the dynamics of a system which can help managers in prioritizing decision-making and scientists in targeting specific areas for *in situ* measurements for hypothesis testing, especially when data on valued components are lacking.
+> - We agree with the reviewer on the importance of valued components for cumulative effects assessments.
+Presenting a full cumulative impact assessment and defining valued components are, however, not the objectives of this manuscript or of the platform, nor is it to discuss cumulative impacts in particular.
+By themselves, we believe stressor-based indicators offer valuable insights into the dynamics of a system which can help managers to prioritize decision-making and scientists in target specific areas for in situ measurements for hypothesis testing, especially when data on valued components are lacking.
 Furthermore, the choices of valued components are fully dependent on the objective of a particular assessment or management scheme.
-In our experience, time and money is spent on recurring initiatives that seek to characterize sources of stress in a system for impacts assessments and integrative management.
-Our goal was therefore to build an initiative that would limit this and provide access to formatted and comparable knowledge on sources of stress that are typically used for impact assessments and integrative management.
+In our experience, time and money are spent on recurring initiatives that seek to characterize sources of stress in a system for impacts assessments and integrative management.
+Our goal was therefore to build an initiative that would curb this approach and provide access to formatted and comparable knowledge on sources of stress that are typically used for impact assessments and integrative management.
 This integrative dataset can then be used and adapted to the need of a user to assess impacts on a single or multiple valued components of interest, or the user can identify gaps in knowledge in the platform and ultimately contribute to the knowledge contained in the platform.
 We were therefore very deliberate in our decision not to include and discuss specific valued components.
-This manuscript is in fact part of a broader project that aims at evaluating cumulative impact on the ecological communities of the St. Lawrence.
+This manuscript is part of a broader project that aims at evaluating cumulative impact on the ecological communities of the St. Lawrence.
 The description of drivers will thus be used on specific valued components in the St. Lawrence System.

-> - As proposed by reviewer 1, we had already included a paragraph on the importance of valued components and their vulnerability to sources of stress in the conclusion.
-We however realize now that it was underwhelming in its ability to provide perspective and direction as to how *eDrivers* may be used in the future.
-We therefore extended this paragraph, also in response to reviewer 1's first comment, to better discuss the significance of valued components and the different types of indicators for cumulative effects assessment (lines 492-514).
+> - We already had included a paragraph on the importance of valued components and their vulnerability to sources of stress.
+We now realize, however, that it was ineffectual to provide perspective and direction as to how eDrivers may be used in the future.
+We therefore extended this paragraph, also in response to the reviewer’s first comment, to better address the significance of valued components and the different types of indicators used for cumulative effects assessment (lines 496-518).
+-
 <!-- ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~  -->

 <!-- =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-= -->
-# Question 3
+## Question 3
 <!-- =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-= -->

 ***Please provide your detailed review report to the editor and authors (including any comments on the Q4 Check List):***